-The Gaelic Athletics Associations have agreed a number of joint Child Safeguarding initiatives and polices so as to ensure, in so far as is, practicably possible, the safety of children from the risk of harm while playing our games and participating in our activities.
+The Gaelic Athletic Association has agreed on a number of joint Child Safeguarding initiatives and policies to ensure, in so far as is practicable, the safety of children from harm while playing our games and participating in our activities.

 The adoption of such agreed documents alone will not achieve this aim.
-However, the continuous commitment and implementation of such good practices by dedicated volunteers at our club with the cooperation and support of an equally dedicated cohort of staff, will assist us as we seek to create a safe environment for young people in which to grow and develop.
-Equally so the role of parents in supporting our work and the vigilance of our members as we jointly pursue this aim.
-In particular agreed procedures now require that all coaches of underage teams or teams that include any person under 18 years of age must fulfil the following criteria;
+However, the continuous commitment and implementation of such good practices by dedicated volunteers at our club, with the cooperation and support of an equally dedicated cohort of staff, will assist us as we seek to create a safe environment for young people in which to grow and develop.
+Equally so, the role of parents in supporting our work and the vigilance of our members as we jointly pursue this aim.
+In particular, agreed procedures now require that all coaches of underage teams or teams that include any person under 18 years of age must fulfil the following criteria.

-- Undertake agreed vetting and background Police checks within the jurisdiction(s) in which they operate. - Attend relevant Gaelic Games child safeguarding training. - Possess a coaching qualification relevant to their role as recognised by their Association.
+- Undertake agreed vetting and background Garda checks within the jurisdiction(s) in which they operate. - Attend relevant Gaelic Games child safeguarding training. - Possess a coaching qualification relevant to their role as recognised by their Association.